markhebing/mark_hebing/index.md

 I have included a link to a growing repository of [simple python scripts](https://github.com/markhebing/python-scripts) as well as a growing repository of [HTML embeded javascipts](https://github.com/markhebing/javascripts) that I have personally written that are based around function building as well as scientific and engineering calculations, as well as a small amount of artificial intelligence and data mining.

-Additionally, included at the bottom of this page[bottom of this page](#science-and-engineering-scripts-and-calculators) is a growing list of scientific and engineering Javascripts that run in your browser that are free to use.
+Additionally, included at the [bottom of this page](#science-and-engineering-scripts-and-calculators) is a growing list of scientific and engineering Javascripts that run in your browser that are free to use.
 If you have a calculator that you would like to use, send me a request at **markhebing.github.io@gmail.com** and if we can figure out how to make it work, I will add it to the list and you will be free to use it indefinitely.

 **Sidenote:** I am fascinated by both computer architecture as well coding logic due to the notable parallels I have found between advanced quantum physics / boolean logic, chemistry / machine code, biology / artificial intelligence ...
 Of specific relevance are dark matter physics.